Observational Evidence of Evolving Dark Matter Profiles at $z\leq 1$: Methodology

-\subsection{Fitting Details}
+\subsection{Fitting details}

-As we briefly mentioned above, in fitting procedure we have five free parameters, given by $\vec{\theta} = \{M_{\mathrm{D}}, R_{\mathrm{D}}, M_{bulge}, r_{_{0/s}}, \rho_{_{0/s}} \}$, where three parameters, namely $ M_{\mathrm{D}}, R_{\mathrm{D}}, M_{\mathrm{bulge}},$ constrain the baryons and two parameters, namely $r_{_{0/s}}, \rho_{_{0/s}}$ describe the DM in case of Burkert and NFW halo.
-The exploration range of each parameter is motivated by mass modelling of local galaxies \citep[see,][]{PS1996, Karukes2017, lapi2018, Chiara2019}, given in Table~\ref{tab:params}.
-As mentioned above, we perform RC modelling in two cases: \textbf{Case-1)} individual RCs, \textbf{Case-2)} co-added RCs.
-In both cases, initial guess on parameters is same and as following $\vec{\theta} = \{10, 0.3, 8.5, 1, -23.5\}$ (in dex).
-The prior on the dark matter parameters are kept flat in both cases.
-On the other hand, the baryonic parameters have different conditions on prior in different cases, each motivated by the need to treat the data robustly and without biases.
-Particularly, in {\em Case-1} we allow the Gaussian prior for $M_{\mathrm{D}}, R_{\mathrm{D}}$, and $M_{bulge}$ that keep Gaussian dispersion ($\sigma$) of $\sim 65\%$ around the central value.
-Where, the central values for $M_{\mathrm{D}}=0.9M_{\mathrm{star}}$, which at first approximation excludes the bulge.
-The value of $M_{\mathrm{star}}$ and $R_{\mathrm{D}}$ are taken from \citet{H17}, and the bulge mass $M_{bulge}$ is $1/10^{th}$ of the stellar mass, motivated by local SFGs \citep{Bruce2014, Morselli2017}.
-In {\em Case-2}, we allow the Gaussian prior only on $\tilde{R}_{\mathrm{D}}$, $\tilde{M}_{\mathrm{D}}$ having dispersion of $\sim 65\%$ around the central value, and all other parameters keep a flat prior.
-In this case central values are the quantities binned in the co-addition process of RCs, as discussed in Section~\ref{sec:CRCs}.
-Similar to the Case-1, central value of $\tilde{M}_{\mathrm{D}}=0.9 \tilde{M}_{\mathrm{star}}$.
+As we briefly mentioned above, in the fitting procedure, we have five free parameters, given by $\vec{\theta} = \{M_{\mathrm{D}}, R_{\mathrm{D}}, M_{bulge}, r_{_{0/s}}, \rho_{_{0/s}} \}$, where three parameters, namely $ M_{\mathrm{D}}, R_{\mathrm{D}}$, and $M_{\mathrm{bulge}},$ constrain the baryons and two parameters, namely $r_{_{0/s}}$ and $\rho_{_{0/s}}$ describe the DM in the case of the Burkert and NFW halo.
+The exploration range of each parameter is motivated by the mass modeling of local galaxies \citep[see,][]{PS1996, Karukes2017, lapi2018, Chiara2019}, given in Table~\ref{tab:params}.
+As mentioned above, we performed RC modeling in two cases: {\bf case 1)} individual RCs, and {\bf case 2)} coadded RCs.
+In both cases, an initial guess on the parameters is the same and given as follows $\vec{\theta} = \{10, 0.3, 8.5, 1, -23.5\}$ (in dex).
+The prior on the DM parameters were kept flat in both cases.
+On the other hand, the baryonic parameters have different conditions for prior in different cases, each motivated by the need to treat the data robustly and without biases.
+In the case 1, we used the Gaussian prior in the log scale for $M_{\mathrm{D}}, R_{\mathrm{D}}$, and $M_{bulge}$ with a dispersion ($\sigma$) of 0.25 dex.
+In the log space, the unit is dex.
+Where the central values for $M_{\mathrm{D}}=0.9M_{\mathrm{star}}$, which at first approximation excludes the bulge.
+The values of $M_{\mathrm{star}}$ and $R_{\mathrm{D}}$ are taken from \citet{H17}.
+The bulge mass $M_{bulge}$ is one-tenth of the stellar mass, which is motivated from local SFGs \citep[for reference see][]{Bruce2014, Morselli2017}.
+In the case 2, we allowed the Gaussian prior only on $\tilde{R}_{\mathrm{D}}$, and $\tilde{M}_{\mathrm{D}}$, having a dispersion of 0.25 dex around the central value, and all other parameters kept a flat prior.
+In this case, central values are the quantities binned in the coaddition process of RCs, as discussed in Section~\ref{sec:CRCs}.
+Similar to the case 1, central value of $\tilde{M}_{\mathrm{D}}$ is $0.9 \tilde{M}_{\mathrm{star}}$.